ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/main/nav2_costmap_2d

-The Costmap 2D package implements a 2D grid-based costmap for environmental representations and a number of sensor processing plugins.
+The Costmap 2D package implements a 2D grid-based costmap for environmental representations and a number of sensor processing plugins (AI outputs, depth sensor obstacle buffering, semantic information, etc).
 It is used in the planner and controller servers for creating the space to check for collisions or higher cost areas to negotiate around.

 Costmap2D ROS Parameters